bmuschko/cka-crash-course/exercises/02-install-cluster-kubeadm/solution/solution.md

 # Solution

 You can find a full description of the [installation steps](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) in the official Kubernetes documentation.
+The instructions below describe the manual steps.
+This directory also contains `Vagrantfile` that creates the full cluster in one swoop without manual intervention.

 ## Initializing the Control Plane on Master Node